 And the second point is the more relevant one.

-I’m also very focused on taking cost out of any business – you want to make more, then spend less so I can see where the insurance companies are coming from.
+I’m also very focused on taking cost out of any business so I can see where the insurance companies are coming from.

 But not at the expense of continually reducing a consultant’s fee and thereby reducing his profit continually AND the patient’s right to a choice.